-Customers want to see what your products look like, they want to inspect them for quality, and they want to know that they prefer your products to a competitor’s.
-Do you really expect customers to achieve all that from a tiny, barely discernible photo?
+Customers want to see what your products look like, they want to inspect them for quality and they want to be sure they prefer them to a competitor’s.
+Do you really expect customers to achieve all of that from a tiny, barely discernible photo?

 If you want to display your images loud and proud, I recommend the YITH WooCommerce Zoom Magnifier plugin.

-When visitors hover their mouse over your images, they will see an enlarged pop-up of your products.
-You can configure the dimensions of this pop-up as well as the zoom levels for optimal viewing.
+When visitors hover their mouse over your images, they’ll see an enlarged popup of your products.
+You can configure the dimensions of this popup, as well as the zoom levels for optimal viewing.

 3. Stripe Payment Gateway

-In the past, out-the-box WooCommerce supported only one payment gateway: PayPal Standard.
-However, this gateway was hardly desirable for most serious store owners — to make payment, customers are diverted to the external PayPal website.
+In the past, WooCommerce supported only one payment gateway out of the box: PayPal Standard.
+However, this gateway was hardly desirable for most serious store owners, as customers were diverted to the external PayPal website to make payment.

-Now, in the past, you would have had to download and install this extension like any other plugin.
-However, due to the immense popularity of the Stripe payment gateway — and PayPal Pro, too — WooCommerce have streamlined the installation process.
+Now, in the past, you’d have had to download and install this extension like any other plugin.
+However, because of the immense popularity of the Stripe payment gateway — and PayPal Pro, too — WooCommerce has streamlined the installation process.

 The one downside is that Stripe isn’t available globally.
-To date, Stripe works in 10 countries (with a further 15 in beta testing), so make sure your country is on the list before committing — the US, UK, and Canada are already supported.
+To date, Stripe works in 30 countries (with an additional four in invite-only beta testing), so make sure your country is on the list before committing — the US, UK and Canada are already supported.

 4. WooCommerce Direct Checkout

 If you ask your visitors to jump through too many hoops, some of them will simply abandon ship — a conversion opportunity lost in an instant.